Orthodox stance: MMA considerations

 The same power advantages of punches described above also apply to kicks for the respective dominant sides.
 Further, for right-side dominant fighters, having the stronger foot in the rear allows for more stability when defending takedown attempts.

 Statistical advantage

 Statistically, orthodox fighters are not more likely than other fighters to win, but regardless of their stance, fighters are more likely to beat orthodox opponents.

 Examples

 Right-handed orthodox fighters

 Since the orthodox stance is so common, especially as pertains to right-handed individuals, there is a quite extensive list of prominent right-handed orthodox fighters.
 Some of the most famous include Muhammad Ali, Floyd Mayweather, Sugar Ray Robinson, and Khabib Nurmagomedov.

 Left-handed orthodox fighters

-While this stance is predominantly associated with right-handed fighters, there is a notable contingent of left-handed orthodox fighters, including such prominent figures as Oscar De La Hoya, Sonny Liston, Miguel Angel Cotto, Gerry Cooney, Sean Strickland, Michael Bisping, Renan Barao, and Marco Antonio Barrera.
+While this stance is predominantly associated with right-handed fighters, there is a notable contingent of left-handed orthodox fighters, including such prominent figures as Mike Tyson, Oscar De La Hoya, Sonny Liston, Miguel Angel Cotto, Gerry Cooney, Sean Strickland, Michael Bisping, Renan Barao, and Marco Antonio Barrera.